jerdog/devex-and-devops-success-slidev/slides.md

 - Poorly documented features (or bugs)

-- Missing OpenAPI spec (or event APIs)
+- Missing OpenAPI spec (or even APIs)

 - Downloading documentation… as a PDF, or access-gated